Get instant quote

 What are the characteristics of CNC machining?

-One of the greatest strengths of CNC machining is its compatibility with an exceptionally wide range of materials, including both metals and plastics.
-Whether you're producing prototypes or end-use parts, CNC machines can work with almost any engineering material, from aluminum and stainless steel to engineering plastics like POM, nylon, and ABS
+One of the key strengths of CNC machining is its compatibility with a wide range of materials, including metals and plastics.
+For prototypes and end-use parts, CNC machines can process most engineering materials, from aluminum and stainless steel to engineering plastics such as POM, nylon, and ABS

-CNC machining predominantly involves metals for both prototyping and larger production runs.
-Metals like aluminum, brass, and titanium are commonly used due to their high strength, durability, and excellent machinability.
+CNC machining often focuses on metals for both prototyping and production.
+Aluminum, brass, and titanium are common choices due to their strength, durability, and machinability.

-While plastics can also be CNC machined, they are generally more difficult to work with because of their lower stiffness and melting temperatures.
-That said, one common and valuable use case is machining functional plastic prototypes.
-These prototypes allow you to test design performance before moving on to injection molding for full-scale production—helping you avoid costly design changes later in the process.
+Plastics can also be CNC machined, but they are more challenging because of lower stiffness and melting temperatures.
+A common use case is machining functional plastic prototypes to validate performance before moving to injection molding for full-scale production, which helps avoid costly design changes later.

-Unlike 3D printing, CNC-machined parts retain the fully isotropic mechanical properties of the original bulk material.
-This makes CNC machining an ideal choice for parts that require structural integrity and tight tolerances.
+Unlike 3D printing, CNC machined parts retain the isotropic mechanical properties of the original bulk material.
+This makes CNC machining a strong choice for parts that require structural integrity and tight tolerances.

 How much do CNC machining materials cost?